-&lt;sup>6 Data for all years were categorised according to the 2016 capacity to pay groups.
+6 Data for all years were categorised according to the 2016 capacity to pay groups.

-&lt;sup>7 Figures refer to national delegations, and do not include Invited Participants.
+7 Figures refer to national delegations, and do not include Invited Participants.

-• An in-person Bureau meeting was held in 2013, 2014 and 2015.
+- A limited amount of funding from the Scientific Committee's Research Fund is made available to support the attendance of Invited Participants at the Scientific Committee.
+Invited Participants are selected by the Chair of the Scientific Committee, in consultation with the Scientific Committee's Convenors, on the basis of the priorities and initial agenda agreed by the Commission at its previous meeting and offers to attend by suitably qualified scientists.
+The Committee's fund has supported some participants from countries from all of the capacity to pay groups. - An in-person Bureau meeting was held in 2013, 2014 and 2015.
 An additional Bureau meeting was held in 2016 back to back with the Scientific Committee, with some members participating via telephone.
 Rule of Procedure M.7 limits the Bureau's membership to seven participants, each of which is elected by the Commission.
 Attendance at meetings is consistently high, although one Group 2 Contracting Government was unable to attend in 2014 following a change of Commissioner.
 Two countries (Uruguay, Group 3 and St Lucia, Group 1) were unable to attend the 2016 Bureau either in person or by phone.
 In 2015 participation of Group 1 and 2 Contracting Governments at the in person meeting was funded through a voluntary contribution from the host Government.